 Last updated - Jun 02, 2020 at 2:55PM

-Timesheet rounding can be performed using different methods at different stages:
+Timesheet rounding can be performed using two types of methods:

 - Rounding time entries to the nearest interval